Scholarship Student Information

 Gardiner Scholarship (Formerly known as PLSA) Students

 The Gardiner Scholarship provides scholarships to eligible students with disabilities that can be used to pay for approved services or products.
 View additional information from the Florida Department of Education information here.

 PLSA students can take FLVS courses through their scholarship with no limit on the number of courses.
 The cost for each course will be taken from the scholarship account after the add-drop period.
-Please discuss this option with your scholarship provider.
+Be sure to discuss this option with your school and/or scholarship provider.